vernyuy/intro_to_cognito/cognito.md

 # AWS IAM Identity and Access Management

-This is a web service provided by amazon that helps you to securely control access to your AWS resources.
-It gives privileges and permissions to users.
+IAM, the ever-helpful web service from Amazon, is here to offer a secure way for you to control access to your AWS resources.
+With its easy-to-use privileges and permissions system, you can rest easy knowing that only the right people are able to access what they need.

 ### How it works.
  You can specify who can access which service and which resource in AWS, centrally manage fine grained permissions and analyse access to refine permissions across AWS.
 ![](iam.png "Overview of IAM")
 ![IAM](IAMArchitecture.png "IAM")

+You have the power to grant access to certain resources and services through AWS.
+With the ability to centrally manage permissions on a granular level, you can carefully analyze access and refine permissions to suit your needs across AWS.
+It's like having a personal assistant to manage your AWS permissions and access.
 IAM features cycle
 ![IAM](images/cycle-01.png "IAM")
 set anylyse refine